Raphael-Boichot/Knowledge-repo-about-the-Kong-Feng-GB-BOY-COLOUR/README.md

 ## Modded GBC vs GB Boy Colour: note the butchered aspect ratio and the blue hue
 ![](/Pictures/GB_Boy_Colour_vs_GBC_front.jpg)

 The modded GBC used in comparison is equipped with a quite dim transflective LCD (must be an early AIO TFT Display from Aliexpress if I remind well).
 So the GB Boy Colour LCD display is dim and very blue shifted.
+The fact that it is not transflective itself make it barely readable outside despite the backlight.
 The wrong aspect ratio is very annoying as it is just a nearest pixel upscaling that creates a ton of aliasing.
 Such a fucked display with everything near perfect aside is a pity.

 ![](/Pictures/GB_Boy_Colour_vs_GBC_side.jpg)